Kaybhee/Harry-potter-visualization-/README.md

 ---
 # INTRODUCTION
 ---
 It's no news who the star actor was in the harry potter series, right? if u didn't know it's okay, i am a big fan of harry potter who was a star character in harry potter series and he was unfazed despite several challenges he encountered as a neophyte wizard.
-In this documentation i would be profiling harry potter from a comprehensive dataset i obtained from [Click here](https://www.kaggle.com/datasets/maricinnamon/harry-potter-movies-dataset) and to explore this dataset io order to derive key insights about harry potter
+In this documentation i would be profiling harry potter from a comprehensive dataset i obtained from [Click here](https://www.kaggle.com/datasets/maricinnamon/harry-potter-movies-dataset) and to explore this dataset io order to derive key insights about harry potter.

+# SOME BACKGROUND WORK
+---
+> First we do some query to join tables.
+> * using [POSTGRES](https://www.postgresql.org/) throughout my analysis